Lets face it, Harbor Freight sells a lot of cheap Crap. I even have scars to prove it.

 Plenty of folks dont care about whether the machine is blue, red, or green.

-They want to weld something.
+They just want to TIG weld something.

 If the Harbor Freight Tig welder will weld halfway decent, then it is probably worth the price.
 Especially if you catch it on sale for 200 bucks.

 If you are like a lot of hobby welders, you only need a a tig welder once a month or so.

 When you need a tig welder for a project and you see a Harbor Freight tig welder on sale for about 200 bones, it's tempting isnt it?

 I used to think the best money spent is for a used Miller syncrowave 250.